Important Updates

 AP and Higher Education

-Higher education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
-The AP Higher Education site features information on recruitment and admission, advising and placement, and more.
+Higher education professionals play a key role in developing AP courses and exams, setting credit and placement policies, and scoring student work.
+The AP Higher Education section features information on recruitment and admission, advising and placement, and more.

 This chart shows recommended scores for granting credit, and how much credit should be awarded, for each AP course.
 Your students can look up credit and placement policies for colleges and universities on the AP Credit Policy Search.